testfairy/docs/docs/01_Getting_Started/020_Account_Verification.md

 Don't throw it away, It contains some useful information:

- 1. First, please click on the account verificiation link in order to **fully activate** your account.
+ 1. First, please click on the account verification link in order to **fully activate** your account.

  2. In this email you will also find your **API Key**.
     Use this key to upload builds and invite testers directly via command line, Gradle, Jenkins and all the other [plugins](https://docs.testfairy.com/Continuous_Integration/Introduction.html).
     * **This key is PRIVATE to you and should not be shared with others.**

-    Plesase note that you don't have to use the API immediately, as you can [upload](Upload.html) your apps to TestFairy     manually, easily and instantly.
+    Please note that you don't have to use the API immediately, as you can [upload](Upload.html) your apps to TestFairy     manually, easily and instantly.

-    However, in order to connect your continious integration server the [Upload API](/Upload_API.html) will be required.
+    However, in order to connect your continuous integration server the [Upload API](/Upload_API.html) will be required.

     Please read the [Upload API](https://docs.testfairy.com/API/Upload_API.html) documentation for more details.

-    There are many plusing availablr and we are allways working on new ones.
+    There are many plugins available and we are always working on new ones.
 Look at our [plugins](https://docs.testfairy.com/Continuous_Integration/Introduction.html) page for all the available CI plugins.

  3. The welcome email also contains your **App Token**, to be used when initializing the TestFairy SDK.
 You can also see it in your [App Token](https://app.testfairy.com/settings/) page